 The work based project and completed assessments are based on legislation and your own organisation, which will improve knowledge and enhance transferable management skills, benefitting your role through improved efficiencies and effectiveness.

 Individuals wishing to enhance their career opportunities through the achievement of an industry recognised qualification and apply your new found skills within the workplace.

-Year one - Practitioner certificate in payroll focusing on core principals of payroll processing and manual tax calculations.
+Year one - Practitioner certificate in payroll looks further into payroll processing and specifically into statutory payments.